reposense/RepoSense/docs/UserGuide.md

 ## How to Generate Report
 1. Download the latest executable Jar from our [release](https://github.com/reposense/RepoSense/releases/latest).
    * Alternatively, you can compile the executable Jar yourself by following our [build from source guide](Build.md).
-1. Execute it on the OS terminal. <br>
+1. Execute it on the OS terminal.  <br/>

 ### Using repo-config.csv file
 Usage: `java -jar RepoSense.jar -config CONFIG_DIRECTORY [-output OUTPUT_DIRECTORY] [-since DD/MM/YYYY] [-until DD/MM/YYYY] [-formats FORMAT...]`